 Electricity Repair category 2 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The electrical installation appears to be in a condition commensurate with age and type but there is no evidence of a recent test.
+The installation in this property has been tested with the next test due in 2026.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
-This should be regarded as a routine safety and maintenance check. no test.
+This should be regarded as a routine safety and maintenance check.
+There is a notice that CPCS is cut off at switches, this should be rectified by a competent electrician.